Limited-Print-World/digital-ocean-site-template/md/CONTRIBUTING.md

 # Running

-`run.sh` script is only built to run on linux, needs to be run in a vm container or an equivalnt `run.bat` needs to be made for windows testing.
+`run.sh` script is only built to run on linux, needs to be run in a vm container or an equivalent `run.bat` needs to be made for windows testing.

 Another solution is to use [cygwin](https://cygwin.com/) or Windows Subsystem for Linux if you're upgraded to Windows 11.